 When using either method it is important to have a scrape round of the bowl and then a final mix, even if you are using an electric mixer as bits at the bottom can still get missed.

-For more baking tips and recipes why not try our Online Baking Bible with 27 pages, recipes, over 15 cake variations and buttercreams, hints, tips and photos for getting perfect cakes and cupcakes time and time again.
-You can view and buy here
+You can also find out loads of further information in our online baking bible.
+For more baking tips and recipes why not try our Online Baking Bible with a step by step baking video, 27 page workbook with recipes, over 15 cake variations and buttercreams, hints, tips and photos for getting perfect cakes and cupcakes time and time again.
+You can view and buy here.

 Happy Baking 🙂